If you buy something through my links, I may earn a commission (at no extra cost to you).

 Don’t Think You Can Squeeze the Park into An Hour or Two

-Perhaps as a side effect of not realizing how far away it is, people seem to find themselves at the park on a day trip (or as a stop in transit from Zagreb to Split) with only two hours to spare.
-That’s not good enough.
+Perhaps as a side effect of not realizing how far away it is, people only schedule a short visit to the park and pack too much into a single day.
 With the crowds, it can take a lot longer to get where you want to be and set up for a photograph on the relatively narrow boardwalks, even if you only want to see one or two things.

 Remember how I said this is the largest national park in Croatia with sixteen lakes to view?
 The main trail between upper and lower lakes is roughly five miles one-way and there are other trails through the surrounding woods as well.
 I’d plan on a solid 4-5 hours to see the highlights; more if you’re a serious hiker or photographer.